fabiospampinato/vscode-terminals/README.md

 {
-  "autorun": true, // Execute `Terminals: Run` automatically at startup or when the project is added to the workspace "autokill": true, // Kill all the terminals created from this configuration when the project is removed from the workspace "terminals": [ // Array of terminals to open
+  "autorun": true, // Execute `Terminals: Run` automatically at startup or when the project is added to the workspace "autokill": true, // Kill all the terminals created from this configuration when the project is removed from the workspace "env": { "name": "value" }, // Key value pairs of enviroment variables that will be applied to any terminal opened "terminals": [ // Array of terminals to open
     { // An object describing a terminal, most entries are optional "name": "My Terminal", // The name of the terminal, it will be displayed in the dropdown